awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 **Important**
 You can't specify publicly routable IP addresses\.

+### Request Routing and IP Addresses<a name="request-routing-ip-addresses"></a>

 If you specify targets using an instance ID, traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance\.
 If you specify targets using IP addresses, you can route traffic to an instance using any private IP address from one or more network interfaces\.
 This enables multiple applications on an instance to use the same port\.
 Note that each network interface can have its own security group\.

+### Source IP Preservation<a name="source-ip-preservation"></a>

 If you specify targets using an instance ID, the source IP addresses of the clients are preserved and provided to your applications\.

 If you specify targets by IP address, the source IP addresses are the private IP addresses of the load balancer nodes\.
+If you need the IP addresses of the clients, enable Proxy Protocol and get the client IP addresses from the Proxy Protocol header\.

-If you have micro services on instances registered with a Network Load Balancer, you cannot use the load balancer to provide communication between them unless the load balancer is internet-facing or the instances are registered by IP address.
+If you have micro services on instances registered with a Network Load Balancer, you cannot use the load balancer to provide communication between them unless the load balancer is internet\-facing or the instances are registered by IP address\.
+For more information, see [Connections time out for requests from a target to it's load balancer](load-balancer-troubleshooting.md#loopback-timeout)\.

 ## Registered Targets<a name="registered-targets"></a>